 In personal injury cases in Washington, there is no cap on the monetary amount of damage the plaintiff can collect.
 In fact, the state views damage caps as being unconstitutional.

-If you have suffered personal injury as a result of a car accident in the state of Washington, you need immediate legal assistance.
-Contact a skilled personal injury attorney in Vancouver, Washington to get the compensation you deserve for your injuries and other damages.
+If you have suffered a personal injury as a result of a car accident in the state of Washington, you need immediate legal assistance.
+Contact local personal injury attorneys in Vancouver, Washington to get the compensation you deserve for your injuries and other damages.